 Tomato Bisque is a luxurious alternative to your average canned tomato soup.
 With the robust taste of whole tomatoes and hint of peppery heat, each smooth and silky spoonful is spilling over with flavor!

-Enjoy this 30 minute tomato bisque soup recipe with a melty grilled cheese, toasted bread, or all on its own!
+Enjoy this 30 minute tomato bisque soup recipe with a melty grilled cheese sandwich, toasted bread, or all on its own!

 I just can’t settle for average when it comes to my comfort foods!
 That’s why I always opt for this super easy tomato soup instead of the canned stuff.

 It’s thick enough to hold up to all of our favorite breads, croutons, and toasted sandwiches, but has enough flavor and body that I can enjoy a bowl for a light dinner any day of the week!

 Speaking of easy dinners, I have a wholesome veggie soup and slow cooker chicken noodle soup that find their way into my dinner rotation at least once a month in the wintertime.

 These recipes are simple, soulful, and require minimal effort on your part.
 Win-win-win!

 - Onion & Garlic – Sauteeing your aromatics in butter is one of the things that sets a homemade tomato bisque recipe far apart from what you’d get in the grocery store.